jake1164/IPTVGuideDog/README.md

 It:

-- Aggregates one or more IPTV providers
+- Connects to your IPTV provider
 - Normalizes channels into canonical identities
-- Allows you to define controlled lineups
+- Allows you to define a controlled lineup
 - Preserves stream key stability
 - Protects DVR mappings from churn
 - Publishes compatibility endpoints expected by IPTV clients

 It is not just a playlist filter.
 It is a system for managing IPTV catalogs at scale.

 ---